Vaidas393/Automated-YouTube-playlist-downloader/README.md

  - Open Playlist.side file with Selenium IDE
  - Inside change number of songs target value to a number of how many songs you want to download(songs are downloaded starting from first and so on)
  - Link target value change to your playlist link(not song, but all playlist link)
- - Top left corner press run all tests, keep your browser open while
+ - Top left corner press run all tests, don't close your browser untill downloads are finished(you can minimize the browser)
  - Allow site https://ytmp3eu.com/en45/ always download multiple files
- - Leave browser open while songs are being downloaded

  ### Authors: [Vaidas Pocius]( https://github.com/Vaidas393)